sage-code82/JavaScript30/README.md

 ### Stretch goal

-Add the clock face numbers to the clock, maybe have a star wars theme Add a ticking sound to the clocj
+Add the clock face numbers to the clock.
+This was hard!!!
+Managed to do the 12,3,6 and 9 several attempts at a full face had comical effects 13.11.23

+## Challenge 3 - Fun with CSS

+Estimated Time to Complete 1 hour - Time Started 9:30pm Image is from Photo by <a href="https://unsplash.com/@dubai_love_story?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Agnieszka Stankiewicz</a> on <a href="https://unsplash.com/photos/selective-focus-photography-of-star-wars-stormtroopers-c0VRNWVEjOA?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>